Asymptotically Optimal Idling in the GI/GI/N+GI Queue: The Fluid Control Problem

-The optimization problem~\eqref{eq:scheduling-fluid} is not sensitive to the patience time distribution, because the fluid-scaled number of reneging customers does not depend on the patience time distribution.
-A related insensitivity result for a single server queue in the large deviations regime is found in~\cite{atar2019large}.

-The solution to~\eqref{eq:scheduling-fluid} motivates a scheduling policy that we expect to have good performance with respect to the original objective~\eqref{eq:scheduling-original} when the number of servers $N$ is large.
+The solution to~\eqref{eq:scheduling-fluid} motivates a control policy that we expect to have good performance with respect to the original objective~\eqref{eq:scheduling-original} when the arrival rate $\lambda^N$ and the number of servers $N$ are large.
 When $b_{\opt}=\min\{1,\lambda/\mu\}$, we expect a non-idling control policy to be optimal for~\eqref{eq:scheduling-original}.
-Otherwise, when $b_{\opt}<\min\{1,\lambda/\mu\}$, we expect that an optimal control policy will have the servers idle while customers are waiting, such that the long-run average amount of time that the servers should be busy is close to $b_{\opt}$.
-In this case, suppose that for each $N\in\mathbb{N}$, consider the admissible HL control policy $\tilde{\pi}^N$ such that each server idles after each service completion for the difference between the desired expected time between service completions, $(b_{\opt}\mu)^{-1}$, and the expected time between service completions when the server is always busy, $\mu^{-1}$; that is, for $(b_{\opt}\mu)^{-1} – \mu^{-1} = (1-b_{\opt})(b_{\opt}\mu)^{-1}$ time units.
+Otherwise, when $b_{\opt}<\min\{1,\lambda/\mu\}$, the solution to the fluid control motivates defining a policy that uses customer abandonments to trim congestion, in order to reduce server workload, and provide (additional) server idle time.
+In this case, for each $N\in\mathbb{N}$, consider the HL control policy $\tilde{\pi}^N$ such that each server idles after each service completion for the difference between the desired expected time between service completions, $(b_{\opt}\mu)^{-1}$, and the expected time between service completions when the server is always busy, $\mu^{-1}$; that is, for $(b_{\opt}\mu)^{-1} – \mu^{-1} = (1-b_{\opt})(b_{\opt}\mu)^{-1}$ time units.
 Such a policy seems quite reasonable, and should be asymptotically optimal.
-However, establishing that
+However, establishing that for any sequence of compatible initial distributions $\{\varsigma^N\}_{N\in{\mathbb N}}$,

 is difficult.
 This difficulty is related to a lack of results providing sufficient conditions for fluid model solutions to converge to invariant states in the time infinity limit (see Section 7.1 in~\cite{kang2012asymptotic}).
 Instead, we propose to expand the admissible policy class to include thinned arrival processes and then rely on results in the literature for non-idling many server queues to show that (\ref{eq:intention}) holds.
-This is described more fully in the next section.
+If we can show a policy is asymptotically optimal for an enlarged policy class, then we know that no policy in the original smaller policy class can perform better.